Manthan-Railkar/Hackateers/README.md

 # Pidgey
-A Middleware between AI Agents and Websites which make Web Automation tasks cost-effectie
+A Middleware between AI Agents and Websites which make Web Automation tasks cost-effective